peter-evans/find-comment/README.md

           comment-author: peter-evans
 ```

-### Find a comment containing the specified string AND by the specified author
+### Find the first comment containing the specified string AND by the specified author

 ```yml
       - name: Find Comment